 Invited here by Tourism Ireland, in association with the Northern Ireland Tourist Board, the group stayed at the Lough Erne Resort, where they met with the General Manager, Fergal Purcell, who gave them a ‘sneak preview’ of the busy preparations under way in advance of the G8 Summit.
 The visit is just one element of Tourism Ireland’s promotional drive in key overseas markets, including Great Britain, to capitalise on this historic visit by the G8 to Northern Ireland.

-Niall Gibbons, Tourism Ireland’s chief executive, said: “The G8 Summit is an unprecedented opportunity to showcase Fermanagh and Northern Ireland – not only to world leaders but also through the accompanying international media to potential visitors across the world.
+Niall Gibbons, CEO of Tourism Ireland, said: “The G8 Summit is an unprecedented opportunity to showcase Fermanagh and Northern Ireland – not only to world leaders but also through the accompanying international media to potential visitors across the world.
 It will raise the profile of Northern Ireland and ultimately help us achieve our goals of increasing visitor numbers from overseas.
 Tourism Ireland’s promotional programme and publicity drive are being stepped up – before, during and after the G8.”

 Tourism Ireland’s promotional activity to capitalise on the G8 Summit includes familiarisation visits to Fermanagh and Northern Ireland for leading travel and lifestyle media in advance of the summit; extensive social media activity and engagement with international media during the G8; and “follow in the footsteps” familiarisation visits for influential media and travel trade contacts who specialise in business tourism and golf, following the G8.